Regenerative Agriculture, Scope 3 and Carbon Credits: the keys to accelerating the Agroecological transition

 But how can this approach be integrated into agri-business strategies?
 How can we make the most of farmers' efforts and finance the transition on a large scale?

-To explore these questions, MyEasyFarm has brought together experts from across the value chain.
+To explore these issues, MyEasyFarm brought together experts from across the value chain.

 This article summarizes their combined visions to offer you clear perspectives and concrete levers for action.